arshk123/410-Final-Project/README.md

 ```

 ### Using the recommender
 It's infeasible to use the recommender unless you have the database set up properly and it actually has some data in it.
+This means creating some users and having them rate some artists.
+The recommender works by ...
-Once you do, we have included the code to get recommendations below.
+Once you have the database set up, you can get recommendations in the following manner.

 ```python
 >>> import recommender